IanBurke1/MobAppDevUWP/README.md

 Both [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) and [XAML](https://msdn.microsoft.com/en-us/library/cc295302.aspx?f=255&MSPPError=-2147217396) interact with each other to create a Web application.
 Both are binding.

 ### Azure
-[Microsoft Azure](https://azure.microsoft.com/en-us/overview/what-is-azure/)is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
+[Microsoft Azure](https://azure.microsoft.com/en-us/overview/what-is-azure/) is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 It provides software as a service (SaaS), platform as a service and infrastructure as a service and supports many different programming languages, tools and frameworks, including both Microsoft-specific and third-party software and systems.